hyperledger-labs/blockchain-explorer/docs/source/introduction.rst

 What are the key features of Hyperledger Explorer?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-			- Web application with a rich user interface, build using latest technologies, such as reactjs, Google material ui, and web-sockets.
+			- Web application with a rich user interface, developed using latest technologies, such as ReactJS, Google material ui, web-sockets, and others.
-			- Blockchain module that can listen, and query a hyperledger fabric network.
+			- Blockchain module that can listen, and query a Hyperledger Fabric network.
 			- Utility that can:
 					- Get the latest status blocks, network, and chaincodes, view blocks, and transactions.
 					- Blocks and transactions metrics by hours, and minutes.